The Override Option

 It’s a great idea, in my opinion.
 Perhaps the only one that could actually fix a republic going forward.

 Take a state law example.
 Assume that enough local regions have already satisfactorily shown a policy to be effective enough to pass this policy through the bottom up approach.
 Assume that the law passes the legislature, is cleared by the judiciary, and is approved by the executive.
-Yet, assume that the stakeholders overwhelmingly disagree about making this a state-level law.
-In this scenario, the stakeholders could use their voting unit delegates or petition for signatures to call for an override vote.
+Yet, assume that the contributors overwhelmingly disagree about making this a state-level law.
+In this scenario, the contributors could use their voting unit delegates or petition for signatures to call for an override vote.
 Once they generate enough enthusiasm for the override vote, it must be placed on the next voting cycle.
-The stakeholders in the state would then vote to override the law or to allow it to remain in effect.
+The contributors in the state would then vote to override the law or to allow it to remain in effect.
 If the majority votes to override, then the law is rejected.
 Bam, done.

 As mentioned, an override vote could be called by either the voting unit delegates or through signature gathering.
 If the required limits of either are reached, then the next voting session should have an official option listed on it to override the specific law.
-If the override vote shows a majority of stakeholders disagree with the law change (vote yes on override), then the law is invalid.
+If the override vote shows a majority of contributors disagree with the law change (vote yes on override), then the law is invalid.

 If we added overriding with an easier recall system, then no rep would try to seek that majority anyway, unless it was actually imperative.